 - Well-drained, moist soil is better for this tree.
 It is drought-resistant once it matures but still requires moist soil for its longevity.

-By the name, you can guess that this tree is native to the mountain regions of the Eastern Mediterranean and mainly Lebanon.
 This tree is in Lebanon’s flag marking its importance too.
 This type of tree grows slowly, so much that it can take years to grow properly and become mature.

 It forms a pyramid shape when matured, but its upper branches turn into an open flat shape.
-These trees have a large trunk and have dark green needles and produce cones.

 Identification